About Mayor Robert F. Sullivan

 Brockton Open For Business Initiative

 Brockton Open For Business Initiative SignMayor Robert F. Sullivan has launched the “Brockton Open for Business” Initiative – a regulatory reform effort to make it easier to do business in Brockton - and will be embarking on a listening tour that will include visits to several city businesses.
-To learn more about the initiative click here.
+Learn more about the initiative here.

 Community Justice Task Force

 Following a pledge he took from the Obama Foundation and My Brother’s Keeper Alliance, Mayor Robert Sullivan formed a Community Justice Task Force in order to review police use of force policies; engage the community by including a diverse range of input, experiences, and stories; and report the review findings to the community.
 The eight members appointed to this task force by the Mayor met biweekly from November 2020 to May 2021 and provided the City with recommendations to address issues of racial inequity.
-To view these recommendations, click here.
+View these recommendations here.

 Brockton Junior Cadet Program